SymfonyCasts/symfony-ux/sfcasts/turbo/modal-redirect.md

 real data say it didn't work that time.
 And the area is not very obvious, but what happened here is that the, this variable down here is no longer the, our controller object.
 This happens when you pass a function directly to an event listener.
-And we normally work around if I pass bypass using an->function.
+And we normally work around if I pass bypass using an arrow function.
 But if you do want to point directly to method, you can by binding the method to this.
 So I want to do is create a spread above this.
-I'll say this.bound before fetch response.
-So I'm actually creating a new property, = this.before fact response, but don't call the method, just say dot and find this.
+I'll say `this.boundBeforeFetchResponse`.
+So I'm actually creating a new property, `= this.beforeFetchResponse`, but don't call the method, just say `.bind(this)`.
 And then below I'll point at the bound before the federal response.
 So this creates a new property that points to this function.
 But when that's called the, this object is going to be the controller object, no matter what, this is not a stimulus problem.
 This is how Jarvis is sort of a JavaScript and event listener problem.
 What this does it solve our issue.

 I submit now we get the good behavior.
-Oh, but I do want to add one tiny detail over here at a, this connect method.
-And then a copy of the document that add event listener, but do change it to document, remove event listener.
+Oh, but I do want to add one tiny detail over here at a, `disconnect()` method.
+And then a copy of the `document.addEventListener` listener, but do change it to `document.removeEventListener`.
 Why are we doing this?
-If we add an event listener to a controller's element like this.element, then if that element is removed from the page, it's no big deal.
+If we add an event listener to a controller's element like `this.element` then if that element is removed from the page, it's no big deal.
 Nothing can interact and trigger events on that element anymore.
-Anyways, what if we add an event listener to the document, then every time a new data dash controller Eagles, that modal that form appears on the page,

-Our connect method will be called
+Anyways, what if we add an event listener to the `document`, then every time a new `data-controller="modal-form"` appears on the page, Our connect method will be called

 And we'll attach yet.
 We'll attach yet another event listener.
-So to be responsible, let's clean up that in this connect, which is called when the element we're attached to is removed and the page finally, to make our new model field, the most awesome head back to product admin controller.
-And let's actually read direct change the reject back to the, uh, product admin index, which just makes more sense.
+So to be responsible, let's clean up that in `disconnect()`, which is called when the element we're attached to is removed and the page finally, to make our new model field, the most awesome head back to `ProductAdminController`.
+And let's actually read direct change the reject back to the, uh, `product_admin_index`, which just makes more sense.
 So try the entire process, have it admin area, and then I'll do a full refresh.
 If we clicked the modal that was via the molded frame, we can save it.
 That saves via the mobile frame.
 And if we fill in some new, real data, this is going to submit normally be at